top of page

-With the sale of CWA, the city of Chester believes it can use the proceeds to clean up its financial mess.
+By selling CWA, the state Receiver believed it could use the sale proceeds to clean up Chester's financial mess.
 Yet over 80% of CWA ratepayers do not live in the city of Chester.
-We will receive no benefit, but we will be left with the bill.
+We would have received no benefit, but left to pay the bill.

 The concept of selling public utilities to fix previous financial mismanagement is a very controversial issue.
 Who should pay for the past misdeeds of local politicians?
 Should it be the customers of CWA?
 Former Governor Wolf publicly supported this approach, and that is a big part of the reason CWA is under attack.
-Governor Shapiro has not taken a public position.
+Governor Shapiro has not taken a public position, but it is his Receiver that pursued the sale of CWA - that, alone, speaks volumes.

-A fundamental question is whether the city of Chester can claim ownership, and thus sell CWA.
-This has led to a complicated legal battle.
+A fundamental question was whether or not the city of Chester could claim ownership, and thus sell CWA.
+This led to a complicated legal battle.

 CWA Timeline